-Figure \ref{divergences} presents the boxplots of the relative performance (computed via the KL divergence) of $\alpha$-$k$-$NN$ and $\alpha$-kernel regression compared to KLD regression for each data set.
+Figure \ref{divergences} presents the boxplots of the relative performance (computed via the KL divergence) of $\alpha$--$k$--$NN$ regression compared to KLD regression for each data set.
 As before, values lower than $1$ indicate that the proposed regression algorithm has smaller prediction error than KLD regression.
-On average, the $\alpha$-$k$-$NN$ outperformed the KLD regression for the data sets \textbf{GDP}, \textbf{Gemas} and \textbf{Elections}, whereas the opposite was true for the data set \textbf{Lake}, \textbf{Glacial}, \textbf{Fish} and \textbf{Data}.
-The conclusions are similar for the $\alpha$-kernel regression and it had smaller prediction error (on average) for 4 of the 7 data sets, but this type of regression exhibited significantly less variability.
+On average, the $\alpha$--$k$--$NN$ outperformed the KLD regression for the data sets \textbf{GDP}, \textbf{Gemas} and \textbf{Elections}, whereas the opposite was true for the data set \textbf{Lake}, \textbf{Glacial}, \textbf{Fish} and \textbf{Data}.

 Table \ref{tab_real_1} presents the most frequently selected values of $\alpha$ and $k$.
-It is perhaps worth mentioning that the value of $\alpha=0$ was never selected for any data set, indicating that the isometric log-ratio transformation in Equation (\ref{ilr}) was never considered the optimal transformation.
-When the $\%$ of times the value of $\alpha$ is selected is large, this implies a small variance in the chosen value of the parameter.
+It is perhaps worth mentioning that the value of $\alpha=0$ was never selected for any data set, indicating that the ilr transformation in Equation (\ref{ilr}) was never considered the optimal transformation.
+When the percentage of times the value of $\alpha$ is selected is large, this implies a small variance in the chosen value of the parameter.
 From Table \ref{tab_real_1}, it appears that the larger the value of the optimal $\alpha$ (roughly), the smaller the variance.